Hit-and-Run Accident Lawyer Montgomery County, PA

 - Death to another driver or passenger: Leaving the scene of an accident that caused death to another is considered a second-degree felony punishable by at least three years in detention and a minimum fine of $2,500.

-Having the guidance of an experienced hit-and-run defense attorney may make a difference in the severity of charges and penalties that you ultimately face.
-Criminal defense lawyers are well-versed in sifting through the facts and evidence of a case to build strong defenses for their clients.
+Having the guidance of an experienced car accident lawyer may make a difference in the severity of charges and penalties that you ultimately face.
+Experienced car accident lawyers are well-versed in sifting through the facts and evidence of a case to build strong defenses for their clients.
+If you’ve been involved in a hit-and-run accident, auto accident lawyers can help you understand the best way to proceed with your car accident claim and guide you through the process of pursuing a personal injury lawsuit if necessary.
+They are experts in negotiating with the insurance company to ensure that you receive compensation for your medical bills and other damages.

 How Long After Leaving The Scene Of An Accident Can You Be Charged?